Wednesday, September 28

-Recently tabled in the House of Commons, the “Safe Streets and Communities Act” is a collection of nine crime bills that Prime Minister Stephen Harper is finally able to pass with a majority government.
+Recently tabled in the House of Commons, Bill C-10, the “Safe Streets and Communities Act”, is a collection of nine crime bills aimed at rewriting the laws on young offenders, parole, pardons, drug offenders and more.

 In an editorial published in the most recent issue of Megaphone Magazine, Condon took the federal Conservatives to task for the proposed legislation, pointing out the costs not just in terms of dollars, but its impact on marginalized people.